curtmorgan3/quest-bound-docs/docs/logic/side-effects.md

 For example, you could create a controlled boolean attribute called Long Rest, which has a Side Effect of restoring a character's Hit Points when changed.
 At a glance, this works, but it isn't the intended use.
 Mechanics that happen instantly (like the click of a button) should be Actions, while alterations that affect attributes while some condition is true (like a temporary status) should be Side Effects.

-_Note that actions are not available in Quest Bound just yet_